 - Since rose tea is packed with Vitamin C, pectin, malic and citric acids, it has the diuretic effects which help clears the toxins and heat from the body.

-- As a result, rose tea consumption relieves fluid retention and hastens the elimination of wastes through kidneys.
+- Due to diuretic effects of rose tea, its consumption relieves fluid retention and hastens the elimination of wastes through kidneys.

 - Rose tea helps to fight the infection in the digestive tract and re-establish the normal bacterial population of the intestines.
 As a result it is a helpful properties for dysentery, diarrhea and gastro enteritis.
 It cleanses the liver and gall bladder and promotes bile flow.